-Our specialty-trained neurosurgeons are among few in the region skilled at diagnosing and treating rare moyamoya disease.
-The condition name means “puff of smoke” in Japanese.
-The name comes from the appearance of the cluster of tiny blood vessels that signify the disease.
-Our staff have treated hundreds of patients for moyamoya disease.
+Our specialty-trained neurosurgeons are among few in the region skilled at diagnosing and treating moyamoya disease.
+The condition name means “puff of smoke” in Japanese, a name that comes from the appearance of the cluster of tiny blood vessels that signify the disease.
+Our team has treated hundreds of people for moyamoya disease.

 At The University of Kansas Health System in Kansas City, we offer unparalleled experience recognizing and correcting this unusual and dangerous condition.

 Moyamoya disease is a rare blood vessel disorder.
-It is a condition that occurs when the walls of the carotid artery in the skull thicken – reducing blood flow to the brain – and tiny blood vessels open at the base of the brain to try to compensate for the blocked artery.
-Though they try, the tiny vessels cannot fully supply the blood the brain needs.
-This puts the patient at risk for transient ischemic attacks (TIA), stroke or aneurysm.
+It is a condition that occurs when the walls of the carotid artery in the skull thicken, reducing blood flow to the brain.
+In response, tiny blood vessels open at the base of the brain to try to compensate for the blocked artery.
+These tiny vessels cannot fully supply the blood the brain needs, which increases the risk for transient ischemic attacks (TIA), stroke or aneurysm.

 Moyamoya disease can lead to temporary or permanent brain damage and can be fatal if unrecognized and untreated.

-The symptoms of moyamoya disease are those that occur when reduced blood flow to the brain decreases the brain's oxygen supply.
-These may include:
+The symptoms of moyamoya disease are those that occur when reduced blood flow to the brain decreases the brain's oxygen supply:

 - Visual disturbances